PatrickOliveros/tsundoku/README.md

 - Once the application has successfully connected to the database, you can enter the ISBN of a book and the application will get the corresponding data from the internet.
 For now, access to the Google API is public so this may not work in the future.
 - If book data exists, it will show you a summary of the book.
 It will ask you if you want to save the data or not.
+- If the book doesn't exist in the Google Books API, it will try to populate data from OpenLibrary API
 - Press "q" to quit the application.